iSame7/iOSCodingGuidelines/Documentation/GettingStarted.md

 Please create an [Apple ID](https://appleid.apple.com) with your company email.
 After that we will add you to our development team.

 ## Xcode
-After you have received and confirmed invitation for Zalando iOS Developer Program, add your account to Xcode in Preferences.
+After you have received and confirmed invitation for Apple iOS Developer Program, add your account to Xcode in Preferences.

 ![Xcode Accounts](images/xcode_accounts.png)